geosolutions-it/MapStore2/.github/ISSUE_TEMPLATE.md

 - Indicate the browser version in which the issue has been found

+*Steps to reproduce*

+- A list of steps to reproduce the bug
+- ...

-**In case of New Feature describe below the Acceptance Criteria - AC (otherwise remove this paragraph)**
+**In case of New Feature (otherwise remove this paragraph)**

+*Acceptance Criteria - AC*

+- Describe the list of Acceptance Criteria
-1. ...
+- ...

 **Other useful information**: